 - Temporary traffic management measures, road closures and diversion routes

 - Land transfer drawings and schedules

 To enable the above to be provided a topographical survey of the area of the works will be required.
 The survey should be provided in 2D and 3D format with all relevant features surveyed.
 A good quality topographical survey of the development site is vital if the Highway Engineer is to produce an accurate design.
-A standard specification can be found by clicking here.

 In addition to the above Road Safety Audits will be required at each appropriate stage of the design and post implementation.

 Swept Path Analysis and Visibility Drawing incorporated into a Technical Note, Proposed Residential Dwelling, Colchester.

 Transport Assessment, Proposed Residential Development (170 dwellings), Essex

 Speed Survey, Proposed Private Residential Development – Testimonial

 Access Feasibility Study, Proposed Private Residential Development – Testimonial